ansible/ansible-lint/docs/installing.md

       - uses: actions/checkout@v4
       - name: Run ansible-lint
         uses: ansible/ansible-lint@main
+        # optional (see below):
+        with:
+          args: ""
+          setup_python: "true"
+          working_directory: ""
+          requirements_file: ""
 ```

+All the arguments are optional and most users should not need them:

+- `args`: Arguments to be passed to ansible-lint command.
+- `setup_python`: If python should be installed.
+Default is `true`.
+- `working_directory`: The directory where to run ansible-lint from.
+Default is
+  `github.workspace`.
+That might be needed if you want to lint only a subset of
+  your repository.
+- `requirements_file`: Path to the requirements.yml file to install role and
+  collection dependencies.

 Due to limitations on how GitHub Actions are processing arguments, we do not
 plan to provide extra options.
 You will have to make use of